-Foundation for America’s Public Lands Launches $1 Million Fundraising Campaign to Support Public Access and Long-Term Management for Cotoni-Coast Dairies
+Foundation for America’s Public Lands Launches $1 Million Fundraising Campaign to Help Keep Cotoni-Coast Dairies Open to the Public for Years to Come

 Cotoni-Coast Dairies lands are unique because they are managed for multiple uses from ranching to outdoor recreation activities like hiking and biking.
 Privately owned as farmland for more than a century, Cotoni-Coast Dairies was made possible by nonprofits, including the Trust for the Public Lands that donated to the BLM in 2014, and has long been regarded as a hidden gem within the California Coastal National Monument which sits along the Central Coast north of Santa Cruz.